 Paul prioritized his travel so that he could preach the gospel to those who did not know Christ.
 He again explains that he had not visited the believers in Rome because he had been preaching the gospel to those who had not heard the gospel.

-Paul emphasizes his ministry strategy by quoting Isaiah 52:15: he was going to areas where people have not heard the good news of Christ and who do not understand the gospel.
-Because Paul had found many areas where Christ was not known, he had been prevented from visiting the believers in Rome that he is writing to (Romans 1:8).
+Paul emphasizes his ministry strategy by quoting Isaiah 52:15—They who had no news of Him shall see, And they who have not heard shall understand (v 21).
+Paul was going to areas where people had not heard the good news of Christ.
+He was giving the gospel to those who did not understand the gospel.
+Because Paul had found many areas where Christ was not known, he opted to delay visiting the believers in Rome to whom he is writing, because his first priority was to take the gospel where it had not already been (Romans 1:8).

 Many Gentiles had not heard of the Messiah.
-The Jews grew up learning about the promised Messiah and reading what we call the Old Testament, this was not true of the Gentiles.
-Up to this point, God had given his word and promises to the Jews.
-Here, Paul references back to Isaiah where it was prophesied that those who did not know anything of Christ would one day see and understand.
+The Jews grew up learning about the promised Messiah and reading what we call the Old Testament.
+This was not true of the Gentiles.
+Up to this point, God had given His word and promises to the Jews.
+Here, Paul references back to Isaiah where it was prophesied that those who did not know anything of Christ, the anointed One, would one day see and understand.

 As it is written,